neonexus/sails-react-bootstrap-webpack/README.md

 ```

 NOTE: `drfg` is a secondary, standalone script I've been working on, which can be used for your own projects: [Download Release From GitHub](https://www.npmjs.com/package/drfg).
 It downloads
 / extracts / installs a release from a GitHub repo.
-(Currently only supports public repos...) `npx` if you weren't aware, downloads / runs NPM packages; comes standard with `npm`
-(at least, as of v5.2.0).
+(Currently only supports public repos...) `npx` downloads / runs NPM packages; comes standard with `npm` (at least, as of v5.2.0).

 ## Table of Contents